In this article:

 - Muscle weakness

-- Elevated blood cholesterol level
+- Elevated blood cholesterol levels

-- Heavier than normal or irregular menstrual periods
+- Heavier than usual or irregular menstrual periods

-In myxedema crisis, people can experience swelling all over the body, including the face, tongue, lips, and limbs.
+In the myxedema crisis, people can experience swelling all over the body, including the face, tongue, lips, and limbs.
 It also is accompanied by a thickening of the skin.
 A myxedema crisis may also cause other complications, including:

 - Difficulty breathing